-In my painting series executed since 2011, I allude to the ancient artists that worked in the caves of Spain and France, using darkened exhibition environments, a limited earth-based palette and direct application of pigment to paper (the nearest analogy to a wall), providing handheld lanterns for visitors to encounter the work as a process of active discovery.
-The subjects are humans in a primeval space that predates the flow of time.
-As with the collages, gradual discovery and individual discernment are often key components of the work, as is the process of treating the viewer as a collaborator in the work's completion: in the case of these paintings, by enlisting their action to bring it, literally, to light.
+In my paintings on paper, I allude to ancient cave paintings using darkened exhibition environments, a limited earth-based palette and direct application of pigment to paper (the nearest analogy to a wall).
+I provide handheld lanterns for visitors to encounter the work as a process of active discovery, casting the viewer as participant: their action brings the work, literally, to light.

 My portraits are painted from life.
 These are four-dimensional records of the time we spent interacting during studio sessions, in which we unconsciously influenced each other and created a feedback loop of shifting mental and physical states.